Hindu College, Delhi: Student Societies

+It hosts its annual student festival 'DRISHTI: Annual Youth Dialogue', every year.
+DRISHTI-2026 was organized on 20th March, 2026 at Sanganeria Auditorium, hosting eminent personalities like Shri Yashovardhan Azad, Maj Gen Balraj Mehta, Ms. Ira Singhal, and Ms. Aditi Rajput.
+The club has hosted personalities like Shri Chirag Paswan, Shri Saurabh Dwivedi, Shri Ashok Shrivastav, Shri Abhinav Pandey, Maj Gen Rajpal Punia, Mr. Abhijeet Yadav in the past.

 The women's development cell of the college has been very active in gender sensitisation and after the scrapping of section 377 successfully led pride parades to create awareness about LGBTQ+ rights.
 Caucus l is the discussion forum of Hindu College and works as a mini think tank.
 It was founded in 2008 and organises group discussions, speaker sessions, roundtable discussions, runs an active blog on its website www.caucus.in and publishes a monthly magazine The Probe.
 Caucus also functions as the international cell of the college and is responsible for managing the international collaborations of the college.
 Recently, they have collaborated with King's College London.
 The intellectual fest of Hindu College - Compass is also organised annually by Caucus and has hosted various eminent personalities in the past like Prof. Arvind Panagariya, Mr. William Dalrymple, Amb.
 Shivshanker Menon, Dr. Soumya Swaminathan, Mr. Shekhar Gupta among others.
 It is one of the most active societies of the college.

 Hindu College runs the Naval Wing of NCC since 2004.